postsharp/Metalama.Documentation/content/getting-started/using-aspects/understanding-your-code-with-aspects.md

 uid: understanding-your-code-with-aspects
 ---

-# Understanding your aspect oriented code
+# Understanding your aspect-oriented code

 As you apply an aspect you can see the details about that in CodeLense.
 The following section shows what details Code Lense shows